Windeby I: Description

 The body appears to have a half-shaven head and a woollen blindfold tied across the eyes.
 Recent examinations have however established that the hair over the half of the scalp was not shaven, but had rather decomposed due to being exposed to oxygen a little longer than the rest of the body.
 The "blindfold" is in fact a woollen band, made using the sprang technique, that was probably used to tie back the boy's shoulder-length hair and which had slipped down over his face after death.

 Cause of death

-It was thought the body had met with a violent death, but research by Dr. Heather Gill-Robinson has led to this theory being disputed.
-Jarrett A. Lobell and Samir S. Patel wrote that the body 'shows no signs of trauma, and evidence from the skeleton suggests [he] may have died from repeated bouts of illness or malnutrition.'
+It had been written that the individual seems to have been blindfolded and may have drowned in about 20 inches of water, but research by Heather Gill-Robinson has led to this theory being disputed.
+Jarrett A. Lobell and Samir S. Patel wrote that the body "shows no signs of trauma, and evidence from the skeleton suggests the 14 year old girl [sic] may have died from repeated bouts of illness or malnutrition."